algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - for (data, signature, pubkey) verify the signature of the data against the pubkey => {0 or 1}
 - **Cost**: 1900

-## rand

-- Opcode: 0x05
-- Pops: _None_
-- Pushes: uint64
-- push random uint64 to stack
-- **Cost**: 3

-Random number generator based on the ChaCha20 algorithm.
-Seeded with the previous block's `Seed` value and the current transaction ID.

 ## +

 - Opcode: 0x08